Evergreen Cemetery, Leadville, Colorado, Memorial Day, 2011 |

 Headstone art from the 1800s fascinates me.
 A common theme for children's markers in Leadville is the tree of life, cut short, of course, by death, with the comforting image of a sleeping child.
 At rest.

-The tree - and the life - cut short and far too early
+A child "rests" beneath the tree of life.
+The tree - and the life - cut short and far too early |

 For me, it was a different kind of Memorial Day.
 I hadn't planned on visiting a cemetery...just happened to come upon it.
 (As most of us will some day, I suppose.)